 Chekov would join the crew as one of the Enterprise's security officers.

 Chekov's illusory brother, Piotr, would be retconned as a real flesh-&-blood sibling who was killed by Klingons prior to his joining the Enterprise.
-Chekov's bitter hatred towards Klingons would figure heavily into his character arc.
+Chekov's bitter hatred toward Klingons would figure heavily into his character arc.

 Chekov and Ruan would become friends.